coq/platform-docs/README.md

 There is a lot of work to be done before having a comprehensive documentation for Coq and its Platform, and we welcome contributions.

 There are different possible way to contribute depending on your time and technical skills:
-- As users do not hesitate to gives us feedbacks on the project on the <span style="color:red"><u>zulip chan</u></span>
+- As users do not hesitate to gives us feedbacks on the project on the dedicated <span style="color:red"><u>zulip chan</u></span>
 - There is need for regular reviewers to test tutorials, both general ones and expert ones
 - There is a lot of tutorials and how-to to write, both about Coq and plugins in its platform
 - There is technical work to be done on the (interactive) web interface's side

+#### Writing Tutorials and How-to
-If you have an idea for a tutorial or how-to, you can create a discussion on the dedicated <span style="color:red"><u>zulip chan</u></span> to get feedbacks through the writing and to reach other interested people.
+If you have an idea for a tutorial or how-to, you can create a discussion on the dedicated <span style="color:red"><u>zulip chan</u></span> to get feedback on your idea, through the writing and to reach others that may be interested people.
-You can also create a discussions on more specific zulip chan, like on the one dedicated to the package Equations if you are working on a tutorial for Equations.
+If there is one, you can also create a discussions on a more specific zulip chan, for instance, if you are working on tutorials for the package Equation, you can create a discussions on the associated chan.

-Once you have a plan and some content, you can create a draft pull request to make your code accessible and get feedback on it while you (and others) progress on it.
+Once you have a plan and some content, you can create a draft pull request to make your code accessible and get feedbacks on it while you (and others) progress on it.

-In the sections below, we give some tips on what a good tutorial and how-to should be.
+In the following, we give specific guidelines for writing good tutorials and how-to.

-For the moment we only support files written in [coqdoc's syntax](https://coq.inria.fr/doc/V8.19.0/refman/using/tools/coqdoc.html?highlight=coqdoc).
-It is not hard to learn  bit limited, and we plan to develop

 > [!WARNING]
-> Before starting to work on a tutorial or a how-to and invest time into it, check if someone hasn't already starter working on it and created a draft pull request about it.
+> Before starting to work on a tutorial or a how-to and invest time into it, check if it is not already existing, or if someone hasn't already started working on it, either by creating a discussion on the zulip chan or a draft pull request about it.

 > [!WARNING]
 > A lot of stuffs have already be written about Coq, it can make sense to reuse some of the content.
 If you wish to do so, be careful that you are indeed allowed by the copyrights.

+## General Contribution guidelines

+### Format
+For the moment we only support files written in [coqdoc's syntax](https://coq.inria.fr/doc/V8.19.0/refman/using/tools/coqdoc.html?highlight=coqdoc).
+It is not hard to learn but a bit limited.
+We plan to be compatible with a more standard and polyvalent format in the futur.

-#### Template to start your file
+### Template to start your file
-Start your file with the following [template](https://github.com/Zimmi48/platform-docs/blob/main/template.md).
+To contribute, please start your file with the following [template](https://github.com/Zimmi48/platform-docs/blob/main/template.md).
-It requires to fill very basic information:
+It requires to fill very basic information that should be common to all files:
   - a title
   - a summary of the tutorial and its content
   - a table of content